trc-codes/aquario/README.md

 # Aquario

-Aquario is an open-source aquarium managment system, using Ardunio and Raspberry Pi.
+Aquario is an open-source aquarium managment system, using Ardunio.

 # Getting the code uploaded to Arduino